unkdrew/techhive.drewwei.com/README.md

   build npm run build
   ```

-### 4. Publish to Beta Stage
-`GitHub Pages` is used for beta testing, any manual testing or automated testing should be done against this stage before promoting changes to the next stage.

-* Run command: `npm run deploy`
-* Beta website can be reached at: https://travis-christian-assembly.github.io/overseas-chinese-homecoming-gathering-website/

-#### 4.1 How to test against Beta stage
-* Run command: `npm run integ-test-beta`

-### 5. Publish to Prod Stage
+### 4. Publish to Prod Stage
-Once testing (manual or automated) is done in Beta stage, do the following to deploy changes to the production website.
+Netlify is configured to trigger a deployment once a commit is pushed to GitHub.

 * Run command: `git push`